-The harassment and intimidation of human rights defenders in relation to their involvement in advocacy against the human and environmental impact of the Tilenga oil project in the Albertine Graben and the legal case against the company, was the subject of a previous communication by a number of Special Procedures mandate holders to your company on 20 April 2020 (OTH 19/2020).
-We thank you for your response, dated 18 May 2020.
+The harassment and intimidation of human rights defenders in relation to their involvement in advocacy against the human and environmental impact of the Tilenga oil project in the Albertine Graben and the legal case against the company, was the subject of a previous communication by a number of Special Procedures mandate holders to your company on 20 April 2020 (OTH 18/2020).
+We thank you for your response, dated 18 May 2020, and the information provided regarding Total Uganda's remediation process, the consultations prior to the commencement of the project and the concern and grievance mechanism in place.